kiwiz/gkeepapi/docs/index.rst

 FAQ
 ===

-1. I get a "NeedsBrowser" `APIException` when I try to log in.
+1. I get a "NeedsBrowser" `exception.APIException` when I try to log in.

 Your account probably has Two Factor enabled.
 To get around this, you'll need to generate an App Password for your Google account.

 Known Issues
 ============

-The :py:class:`Keep` class isn't aware of new :py:class:`ListItem` objects till they're synced up to the server.
+The :py:class:`Keep` class isn't aware of new :py:class:`node.ListItem` objects till they're synced up to the server.
 In other words, :py:meth:`Keep.get`:: calls for their IDs will fail.

 Debug
 =====